GNOME/libdex/README.md

 # Dex

-Dex is a library supporting "Deferred Execution" with the explicit goal of integrating with GNOME and GTK-based applications.
+Dex provides Future-based programming for GLib-based applications.

-It provides primatives for supporting futures in a variety of ways with both read-only and writable views.
-Additionally, integration with existing asynchronous-based APIs is provided through the use of wrapper promises.
+It both integrates with and brings new features for application and library authors who want to structure concurrent code in an easy to manage way.

-"Fibers" are implemented which allows for writing synchronous looking code which calls asynchronous APIs from GIO underneath.
+Dex also provides Fibers which allow writing synchronous looking code in C that uses asynchronous and future-based APIs.

 Dex is licensed as LGPL-2.1+.